Strider-CD/strider/README.md

 If nobody is responding, don't leave immediately.
 Someone will eventually respond.
 If you don't want to wait please create a Github issue!
 Many Strider contributors don't use IRC at all, but will respond pretty quickly to new Github Issues.

+For a view of what's going on with the project, check out our boards by setting up [ZenBoard] and visiting the "Boards" page.

 ### Commercial Support

 Strider is maintained and supported by [FrozenRidge,